image

 What are the advantages of an induction range?

-Induction cooking heats the bottom of your pans directly instead of the cooktop surface, speeding up meal prep and minimizing energy loss.
-It also offers precise temperature control and improved safety.
+Induction cooking heats the base of your cookware directly rather than the cooking surface, which speeds up meal preparation and reduces energy loss.
+It also provides precise temperature control and improved safety.

 Yes.
-They use less energy than electric or gas ranges because heat is generated only where it’s needed—at the bottom of your cookware.
+They use less energy than traditional electric or gas ranges because heat is generated only where it is needed—at the base of the cookware.

-What kind of cookware works with an induction range?
+What type of cookware is required for an induction range?

-Pots and pans must be induction-compatible, meaning they have a magnetic base (stainless steel, enameled cast iron, or iron).
-You can test compatibility easily with a simple magnet.
+Cookware must be induction-compatible, meaning it has a magnetic base (such as stainless steel, cast iron, or enameled cast iron).
+You can test compatibility with a simple magnet.